Gepids: Before the arrival of the Huns

 The Gepids were the "most shadowy of all the major Germanic peoples of the migration period", according to historian Malcolm Todd.
 Neither Tacitus nor Ptolemy mentioned them in their detailed lists of the "barbarians" in the first and second centuries AD.
 They first appear only in the late 3rd century AD, and by this time they are already living in or near the area where they remained for the rest of their known history.

-According to the unreliable Augustan History of Emperor Claudius Gothicus (VI.2), Gepids were involved in the "Scythian" invasion of the Roman provinces in the Balkan Peninsula in 269; the emperor routed them.
-Others listed were Greuthungi, Ostrogoths, Tervingi, Vesi, Peucini, Heruli and Celts.
+According to a common interpretation of the unreliable Augustan History of Emperor Claudius Gothicus (VI.2), Gepids were among the "Scythian" peoples conquered by the emperor when he earned his title "Gothicus": "peuci trutungi austorgoti uirtingi sigy pedes celtae etiam eruli".
+These words are traditionally edited by modern editors to include well-known peoples "Peuci, Grutungi, Austrogoti, Tervingi, Visi, Gipedes, Celtae etiam et Eruli".
 The same source also says that Emperor Probus, who ruled between 276 and 282, settled Gepid, Vandals, and Greuthungi prisoners of war in the Roman Empire in the Balkans.

 In the 11th panegyric to emperor Maximian given in Trier in 291, which is also the first time the Tervingi and Taifali were mentioned, the passage described a battle outside the empire where the Gepids were on the side of the Vandals, attacked by Taifali and a "part" of the Goths.
 The other part of the Goths had defeated the Burgundians who were supported by Tervingi and Alemanni.
 They were however "remote enough from the imperial frontier for them not to appear in the Verona list or in the histories of Ammianus or Orosius".